Self-Service Laptop Kiosks

 Central Santa Rosa: Specifically configured laptops for use with E Street Studios programming, including audio/video editing software for content creators.

-Healdsburg, Northwest Santa Rosa, Petaluma, Rohnert Park-Cotati, and Sebastopol: Laptops include standard public PC software including Microsoft Office.
+Healdsburg, Northwest Santa Rosa, Petaluma, Rincon Valley, Rohnert Park-Cotati, Sebastopol, Sonoma Valley, and Windsor: Laptops include standard public PC software including Microsoft Office.

 Frequently Asked Questions

-- Who is eligible to checkout a latop?
+- Who is eligible to checkout a laptop?

-Any Sonoma County Library Patron with a valid General Library card over 18 years old and without fees over $100 can checkout a laptop.
+Any Sonoma County Library patron over 18 years old with a valid library card and less than $100 in fees can checkout a laptop.

 - How can I borrow a kiosk device?

-- How long can I borrow a kiosk device?
+- How long can I borrow a laptop?

 The time limit is two hours.